 In Northern Ireland, an application for judicial review may be lodged with the High Court, which sits in Belfast.

 In each jurisdiction, the application faces a two-stage process.
 A claimant or applicant is first required to demonstrate that they have an arguable case in order to secure the permission or leave of the court to proceed to a full hearing of their application.

 The question of remedies is often critical in judicial review proceedings, as it may determine not only whether it is worthwhile bringing a claim, but also whether permission will be granted to bring the claim.

-One or more of six forms of final relief are available, and all are discretionary.
+One or more of six forms of final relief are available, and all are at the discretion of the court.
 These are:

 Following reforms in 2015, the Administrative Court in England and Wales cannot usually grant a remedy to the complainant where the outcome for them would not have been substantially different, if the conduct complained of had not occurred.
 However, the court retains a discretion to grant a remedy in these cases if appropriate "for reasons of exceptional public interest".